mixxit/docsy-example/content/en/docs/Locations/The Planes of the Gods/Plane of Trade.md

 # Alorn the Artisan

 Alorn rules over the The Forge City of Amirith and is found working endless goods and weapons in the planar forges deep below the city.
-Order is maintained through the products he creates and their effect on those that use them.
-The items he creates can, and have, changed the course of many lives on Solinia and the Planes of the Gods
+Alorn rarely meets with other inhabitants of the city - instead his will and order is maintained through the products he creates and their effect on those that use them.
+The items has has forged can, and have, changed the course of many lives on Solinia and the Planes of the Gods

 # Organisations